sainagasrikantham/go-lambda-hello-world/README.md

 Now, follow the steps below:

-1) Start by cloning the repo.
+1) Start by cloning the repo via command `go get github.com/sainagasrikantham/go-lambda-hello-world`

 2) Go ahead and build the the code using the command `GOOS=linux go build lambdaHello.go`
 IMPORTANT: Note the param `GOOS=linux`, this is needed for the code to execute on AWS.
 Otherwise you'll see `exec format error` in your CloudWatch logs.